BLEACH366/MolPIF/README.md

 To evaluate the model on the test set, download _and_ unzip the `test_set.zip` into `./data` folder.
 It includes the original PDB files that will be used in Vina Docking.

 ## Model weights
-Download the pretrained checkpoint and config from [Google Drive](https://drive.google.com/drive/folders/1VBGnHyThNHpdaLgppOeKCKomwfL6oXde) whose filenames are `pretrained.ckpt` and `config.yaml`, and put it into `./weights` folder.
+Download the pretrained checkpoint and config from [Google Drive](https://drive.google.com/drive/folders/1VBGnHyThNHpdaLgppOeKCKomwfL6oXde) whose filenames are `pretrained.ckpt` and `config.yaml`, and put it into `./weights` folder as follows.
 You can use the pretrained weight for inference.
+- 📂 weights
+    - 📂 checkpoints
+        - 📄 pretrained.ckpt
+    - ⚙️ config.yaml

 ## Training